aa-sikkkk/satya/docs/TEACHER_GUIDE.md

 ## 6. Community Contribution

-The NEBedu content is community-editable.
+The Satya content is community-editable.
 You can contribute to improving the content by making changes using the Content Editor and submitting them via the version control system (Git).

 ## 7. Troubleshooting